balena-io-examples/gcp-iot-provision/README.md

 After a successful request, you should see the device appear in your IoT Core registry and a `GCP_PRIVATE_KEY` variable appear in balenaCloud for the device.

 ## Deploy
 To deploy to Cloud Functions, use the command below.
-See the [command documentation](https://cloud.google.com/sdk/gcloud/reference/functions/deploy) for the format of `env-vars-file`, which contains the variables from the table above.
+See the [command documentation](https://cloud.google.com/sdk/gcloud/reference/functions/deploy) for the format of `yaml-file`, which contains the variables from the table in the *Development setup* section above.

 ```
 gcloud functions deploy provision --runtime=nodejs14 --trigger-http \
    --env-vars-file=<yaml-file> --allow-unauthenticated \
    --service-account=<name>@<xxxx>.iam.gserviceaccount.com
 ```

-The service account must have the *Cloud IoT Provisioner* role to create a device record in the IoT Core registry.

 The result is a Cloud Function like below.
 Notice the `TRIGGER` tab, which provides the URL for the function.